msartor99/FreeBSD15-aquantia-P620/README.md

 . little TODO :

-. install FreeBSD 15 using USB Wifi network card, download and execute the script install_atlantic.sh
+. install FreeBSD 15 using USB Wifi network card, download and execute the script install_aquantia.sh

 . thats all folks